skeeto/skeeto.github.com/_posts/2021-09-15-OpenBSD-s-pledge-and-unveil-from-Python.markdown

 As [discussed previously][dll], it's quite easy to access C APIs from Python through its [`ctypes`][ctypes] package, and this is no exception.
-In this article shows how to do it.
+In this article I show how to do it.
 Here's the full source if you want to dive in: [**`openbsd.py`**][src].

 <!--more-->